JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 actual fun platform() = IOSPlatform()
 ```

-When you call the `platform()` function in the common code, it can work with an object of the `Platform` type.
+Calls of the `platform()` function in the common code work with objects of the `Platform` type.
+When the compiler merges the expected and actual declarations,
-When you run this common code on Android, the `platform()` call returns an instance of the `AndroidPlatform` class.
+a `platform()` call returns an instance of the `AndroidPlatform` class on Android and
-When you run it on iOS, `platform()` returns an instance of the `IOSPlatform` class.
+an instance of the `IOSPlatform` class on iOS.

+> This is the approach used in projects generated by the Kotlin Multiplatform IDE wizard (also available [on the web](https://kmp.jetbrains.com/)).
+> Check out the [](compose-multiplatform-create-first-app.md) tutorial to create a project
+> and see the implementation at work.
+>
+{style="tip"}

 ### Different entry points

 If you control the entry points, you can construct implementations of each platform artifact without using
 expected and actual declarations.
-To do so, define the platform implementations in the shared Kotlin Multiplatform module,
+To do so, define the platform implementations in the shared Kotlin Multiplatform module
 but instantiate them in the platform modules:

 ```kotlin